 We do not sell your personal information to third parties for monetary consideration for any purpose, including advertising, but the Firm may disclose or make available the personal information identified earlier in this policy for limited reasons.

 The CCPA prohibits businesses from discriminating against California consumers for exercising any of their rights under the CCPA.
 We will not discriminate against you for exercising any of these rights.

 We do not knowingly collect personal information from anyone under the age of 16.

-To exercise your rights under the CCPA, or if you have any questions, comments, or concerns about this policy, please contact Olga Chrysostomides, Human Resources Manager at email@example.com or 213-620-0460.
+To exercise your rights under the CCPA, or if you have any questions, comments, or concerns about this policy, please contact Olga Chrysostomides, Director of Human Resources at firstname.lastname@example.org or 213-620-0460.